We took a road trip through the South Africa’s largest mountain range… The mountain of dragons… The Drakensberg.

 This was something I (Tammy) had never done before so I was initially quite nervous, but my word did we have fun!
 We had a few good laughs too.

 My horse was called Spot and he was full of nonsense, but I believe we became good friends through our shared journey.
+I mean, by the end of it, he had stopped walking close enough to all of the trees that the branches would all but knock me off!
+And I call that growth.

+Admiring the Drakensberg from a different vantage point was great too.
 It’s amazing to feel the sun on your face and the wind in your hair while you fully put your trust in, and interact with, these magnificent creatures.

-5. Have a 6-Course Meal
+5. Have A 6-Course Meal

 Dine among the stars at Hartford House.
 Hartford House has reached global acclaim as a world-class stud farm, luxury getaway and fine dining establishment and we highly recommend that you indulge in one of their 6-course meals.